0xPolygon/polygon-docs/docs/pos/operate-node/validator/staking-faq.md

 ### Do I need to deposit Matic to the Polygon mainnet network for staking?
-No. All your funds need to be on the Main Ethereum Network.
+No. All your funds need to be on the Ethereum mainnet.

 ### When do rewards get distributed?